vipinmadhav90/webapp/README.md

 This will make the App online and you can access it using  URL http://my-website.com

+Demo of this App can be viewed from http://ec2-18-216-250-0.us-east-2.compute.amazonaws.com/

 To stop the service, run Docker command as below,